 Wildeman, C., M. D. Fitzpatrick, and A. W. Goldman.
 Conditions of confinement in American prisons and jails.
 Vol. 14, 2018. https://doi.org/10.1146/annurev-lawsocsci-101317-031025.

-If you have questions about the Prison Engagement Initiative, or would like to sign up for its newsletter, please contact Jac Arnade-Colwill at email@example.com.
+If you have questions about the Prison Engagement Initiative, please contact Jac Arnade-Colwill at firstname.lastname@example.org.